erajasekar/erajasekar.github.io/_posts/2018-12-24-how-to-embed-code-in-medium-blog.md

 ## Publishing Your Code

 When ready, click on publish button to publish your code for embeding in other sites.
-You will be presented with links to share and preview of your embed.
+You see links to share along with preview of your embed.

 ![Share Example](https://raw.githubusercontent.com/erajasekar/erajasekar.github.io/master/assets/images/doculet-intro/share-example3.png){:height="800px" width="850px"}